tonolosv/fundamentals-2022-03/week_1/README.md

 ---

-##### Interpreted And Compiled Programming Languages
+##### 1. Interpreted And Compiled Programming Languages

-<p>The performance each lenguage is the big difference when build any program or IT solutions</p>
+- <strong>Interpreted</strong>: It is not necessary to create an intermediate program to execute the application as the code is executed by the machine, the detection of any error is performed at the time of interpretation.
+- <strong>Compiler</strong>: Before executing the program the code is scanned for execution and if there is an error it is not feasible to run the program.

+##### 2. Is Java compiled or interpreted, or both?

+First is compelled to by code (javac) and then interpreted by a Java virtual machine

+#### 3.